scikit-hep/pyhf/docs/api.rst

 Exceptions
 ----------

-Various exceptions, apart from standard python exceptions, that are raised from using the `pyhf` API.
+Various exceptions, apart from standard python exceptions, that are raised from using the :code:`pyhf` API.

 .. currentmodule:: pyhf.exceptions